flhofer/docker_tutorial/#1_Container/README.md

 ubuntu                  latest              a2a15febcdf3        1 week ago          64.2MB
 ```
 Note the compact size of the images.
 In alternative to tags, one can also use the *digest*.
 It is a unique identifier for the image and might be needed if no tag has been given to an image.
 The IMAGE_ID in the example represents the short notation of the UUID.
-Thus the same imanges can also be pulled using `ubuntu@a2a15febcdf3` as image name, where `@` tells that we are looking for a digest UUID.
+Thus the same imanges can also be pulled using e.g.  `ubuntu@a2a15febcdf3` as image name, where `@` tells that we are looking for a digest UUID.

 These images give us the grounds we need to run containers.
 If we run now one of the images in a container, we create a new process, user and mount space.
 As discussed in the introduction, this is an isolation concept close to full virtualization.
 We will see later on what the differences are.